What are some good questions to ask about Laser Eye Surgery?

 Can I have LASIK if I have diabetes or glaucoma?

 There are a number of factors that can affect your suitability for Laser Eye Surgery.
 These include the general health of your eyes, your prescription, and the presence of any other health conditions.
 It is important to understand how any pre-existing conditions, such as diabetes and glaucoma could affect your suitability for the procedure.

 Will the procedure be performed using traditional LASIK or bladeless LASIK technology?

 Preparing for surgery can be a daunting prospect, especially when it concerns something as important and sensitive as our eyes.
 For this reason, understanding the procedure in as much detail as possible can be useful to put your mind at ease.
 For example, you may wonder what kind of tools will be used on your eyes.
 At London Vision Clinic, we aim to give you all the information you need to prepare for a smooth journey to better vision.

-Find out more about the technology used in LASIK surgery at ‘Is LASIK Laser Eye Surgery Performed with a Blade?’
+Find out more about the technology used in LASIK surgery at: ‘Do You Use Traditional LASIK or Bladeless LASIK Technology?‘

 What should I do if I experience any post-operative symptoms, such as dry eyes?